9ssi7/vkn/README.md

 - When querying with identity credentials (TCKN), you will receive the firstName and lastName fields, but the title (unvan) field will not be present.
 - When querying with a tax number (VKN), the title (unvan) field will be returned instead of the firstName and lastName fields.

+## Documentation

+For detailed documentation, you can visit the [here](https://pkg.go.dev/github.com/9ssi7/vkn).

 ## License

 This library is licensed under the MIT license.
 For more information, see the LICENSE file.